-- The BIM infrastructure, that is to say, the collaborative platform, by asking questions of insurance and responsibilities, lifespan, technical order and functionalities, data security, collaboration procedures.
+- The BIM infrastructure, i.e. the collaboration platform.
+This includes topics such as insurance and liabilities, lifespan, technical order and functionality, data security, collaboration procedures.

 A BIM agreement is not binding.
-It is up to the authors of the BEP, to make it contractual and to include it in the ordered list of contractual or reference documents.
+It is up to the authors of the BEP to make it contractual.
+And thus to include it in the ordered list of reference documents and contracts.

 What does a BIM Execution Plan contain?

 - The nature and duration of the operation and the list of actors involved in the project (in particular the actors in charge of BIM: BIM managers, coordinators, referents,) ;

 - The list of all the software used by each of the players;

 - The list of BIM uses: the process of enrichment of the 3D model by the actors (information modeling);

 - A table of the tasks distribution for every actor at each phase;

 - The Common Data Environment (the collaborative platform);

 - The exchange format used.
 Native format or IFC format;